Ankita-Kumari-ar/test_project_vityasa/README.md

 This project is a test assignment to apply for an internship on Vityasa.

-I have done this in Django Using Django Rest Framework.
+I have done this in Django Without Using Django Rest Framework.

 The Questions are as follows: